2026 Masters (snooker)

-The 2026 Masters (officially the 2026 Johnstone's Paint Masters) is an upcoming professional non-ranking snooker tournament that will take place from 11 to 18 January 2026 at Alexandra Palace in London, England.
-The top 16 players in the snooker world rankings, as they stand after the 2025 UK Championship, will be invited to the event.
-The second Triple Crown event of the 202526 snooker season, following the 2025 UK Championship and preceding the 2026 World Snooker Championship, the tournament will be the 52nd edition of the Masters, which was first held in 1975.
+The 2026 Masters (officially the 2026 Johnstone's Paint Masters) was a professional non-ranking snooker tournament that took place from 11 to 18 January 2026 at Alexandra Palace in London, England.
+The second Triple Crown event of the 2025–26 snooker season, following the 2025 UK Championship and preceding the 2026 World Championship, the tournament was the 52nd edition of the Masters, which had been held annually since 1975.
+It was broadcast by the BBC and TNT Sports domestically, by Eurosport in mainland Europe, by local channels in China and elsewhere in Asia, and by WST Play in all other territories.
+The winner received £350,000 from a total prize fund of £1,015,000.